elrobrinimohamed/AUD-CMA-v1/README.md

-# Ahmet Ulucay Drag-and-Carry Multiplication Algorithm (AUD&CMA)
+# Ahmet Ulucay Drag-and-Carry Multiplication Algorithm (AUD&CMA) v1

-The **Ahmet Ulucay Drag-and-Carry Multiplication Algorithm (AUD&CMA)** introduces a novel method for digit-wise multiplication using structured positional padding, non-traditional base multipliers, and a unique carry rule.
+The **Ahmet Ulucay Drag-and-Carry Multiplication Algorithm (AUD&CMA) v1** introduces a novel method for digit-wise multiplication using structured positional padding, non-traditional base multipliers, and a unique carry rule.
 Its hybrid approach blends convolutional patterns with simplified mental math, making it distinct from known multiplication methods in both theory and application.

 ---